elusivecodes/FrostCore/README.md

 Return all elements with a descendent matching a filter.

-- `nodes` is a Document, HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
+- `nodes` is a Query Selector string, a Document, HTMLElement, HTMLCollection, an Array of Elements or a QuerySet object.
 - `filter` is either a function that accepts a node argument, a standard CSS selector, a Node, NodeList, HTMLElement, HTMLCollection, an Array of Nodes or a QuerySet object that the nodes will be filtered by.

 ```